– Activities to avoid and change,

 Stretches and Exercises for Longer-Lasting Relief:

-This tendon can be sensitive and easily irritated.
-Start with some gentle doorway stretches.
-At first, try the stretches with your elbows level with your shoulders.
-After that opens up, raise your elbows to add a little extra stretch to the subscapularis.
+The tendon in this pain pattern can be sensitive and easily irritated.
+Start by using some gentle doorway stretches.
+At first, try the stretches keeping your elbows level with your shoulders.
+After that opens things up, raise your elbows to add a little extra stretch to the subscapularis.